SSWConsulting/SSW.Rules.Content/rules/bdd/rule.md

 created: 2021-10-06T04:39:11.925Z
 guid: c336ab74-ca08-4d86-864a-7b6a9b27359b
 ---
-Behavioral Driven Design (BDD) enables organisations to define their use cases in plain language and integrate these aspects with testing frameworks.
+Behavioral Driven Design (BDD) enables organizations to define their use cases in plain language and integrate these aspects with testing frameworks.

 <!--endintro-->